 Seminole, FL 33775

-The following is the CST exam pass rate from the NBSTA for eligible CWI students who completed the Surgical Technology AAS program.
+The following is the CST exam pass rate on first time attempts from the NBSTA for eligible CWI students who completed the Surgical Technology AAS program.

 - 2021 - 100% pass rate